moesabi/myrepo_comp383/README.md

 ```
 # SPAdes assembly
-Use SPAdes to perform a genome assembly of four different transcriptomes (SRR5660030, SRR5660033, SRR5660044, SRR5660045) and also append the SPAdes command to a log file
+Use SPAdes to perform a genome assembly of four different transcriptomes (SRR5660030, SRR5660033, SRR5660044, SRR5660045) and also append the SPAdes command to the log file
 ```python
 import os
 # define the dictionary to store sample names and their corresponding FASTQ files